Special Investigations Division

 For more information and resources, visit our S.P.O.T.
 Unit web page.

-The Missing Person Unit handles all cases related to missing juvenile and missing adults diagnosed with irreversible cognitive deterioration, such as Alzheimer’s.
+The Missing Person Unit handles all cases related to missing juveniles and missing adults diagnosed with irreversible cognitive deterioration, such as Alzheimer’s.
 Our responsibilities include outreach, awareness, resource gathering, referrals, and response to any all missing person incidents throughout Palm Beach County.
-To better serve our community, the Missing Person Unit has created and maintains a state of the art leads tracking system to ensure a collaborative well-organized response to Amber and Silver Alerts.
-We work closely with the Department of Children and Families, the National Center for Missing and Exploited Children, and the Florida Department of Law Enforcement to ensure a quick and accurate response to all missing persons cases.
+To better serve our community, the Missing Person Unit has created and maintains a state-of-the-art leads tracking system to ensure a collaborative well-organized response to Amber and Silver Alerts.
+We work closely with the Department of Children and Families, the National Center for Missing and Exploited Children, and the Florida Department of Law Enforcement to ensure a quick and accurate response to all missing person cases.